This is a public Zettelkasten overview (see FAQ) of the concepts surrounding "thinking tools", aka "second brain".

 Different tools have different elements, but here are some of the most important and/or common ones.

-This question applies to many software tools - do you design it:
+The 80/20 question (aka the Pareto principle) is central to productivity, and applies to many software tools - do you design it:

 The flexible/difficult approach is IMHO best illustrated by roamresearch: it's enormously powerful and flexible, but to take advantage of that you need to dive deep and geek out on templates and other plug-in code developed by 3rd parties.
-If you don't - like me - you end up with a pile of notes you can navigate pretty easily, but you're not harvesting the true power of your second brain.
-For me it fails the 80/20 rule.
+If you don't - like me - you end up with a lot of notes, but you're not harvesting the true power of your second brain.
+For me it fails the 80/20 rule: too much effort to get something useful out of it.

 Extremely powerful feature.
 In essence, it means that linking from page A to page B adds a link from B back to A, but there's a lot more to it than that.
 I'm currently most familiar with Bidirectional links from roamresearch, where every page is designed like a Zettelkasten overview, and there's a page for every tag.